|

 For Input

-circuit conversion, I basically followed W3RJW's
+(Grid) circuit conversion, I basically

 modification